 4. Nailed Spanish in month-one

 I spent eight months in Latin America during my round the world trip (and additional time there subsequently) yet I’m still not fluent in Spanish, which I find personally disappointing.
 I’m not a natural born linguist but if I’d made more effort in the first months to get the language nailed, I’ve no doubt I would have spent more time on my trip practising with locals in their lingo rather than speaking Gringo in hostels.
 My Spanish learning continues at a depressingly slow pace as a consequence.
+Check out my guide: How to Speak to Someone who Doesn’t Speak Your Language

-5. Checked Facebook and emails less
+5. Checked social media and emails less

 From busy lawyer to bumming-around-backpacker, I quickly broke the habit of going to the office (not having a job, not being paid and being a continent away helped with that), but I didn’t give up my addiction to being online quite so quickly.
 Every day I checked my email – it was pure habit.
 There were no “someone’s going to end up in prison if you don’t answer this 5 minutes ago…it might be you,” messages in my in-box.

 I was mostly picking through spam and as entertaining as it might have been to read the million ways I could extended my penis (?!) while sporting a new Rolex (only $39.99), it was a complete waste of my trip time.
-With no stimulating emails, I’d move to Facebook, another time waster.
+With no stimulating emails, I’d move to social media, another time waster.
 The reality is that the people at home were still there but while I was reading about their lives, I was missing out on enjoying my own.
 Setting a limit to my browsing time would have been a better option.

 6. Blogged more

-If you’re a blogger and you’re reading this, there is every likelihood that you share the same regret (unless you’re one of the diligent type that has a dedication and resolve I can only admire – please send tips, or a bottle of your focus if you have some spare).
+If you’re a blogger or content creator and you’re reading this, there is every likelihood that you share the same regret (unless you’re one of the diligent type that has a dedication and resolve I can only admire – please send tips, or a bottle of your focus if you have some spare).

 My regret doesn’t come from not hitting high reader numbers (I’m pretty sure my parents and a small number of friends were my only readers during my trip).
 Rather, I started my blog as a trip journal and some time after Guatemala, that record stopped, less than six months in.
 The more I travelled, the more sporadic my posts became until I eventually lapped my blogs of my initial trip by an entire jaunt around the world a second time.